HansPeterOrding/codefights_solutions_arcade_php/README.md

 - Intro Gates
 - At the Crossroads
 - Corner of 0s and 1s
+- Loop Tunnel
+- List Forest Edge
+- Labyrinth of Nested Loops

-I will shortly add the solutions of the other tasks and when I got time solve the next tasks.
+I will shortly solve the next tasks and add them.

 Please let me know if you got better (shorter) solutions!